By Captain Rex Settlemoir

 KFVS-TV (channel 12) in Cape Girardeau, Missouri went on the air in 1954, followed soon by WPSD-TV (channel 6) in Paducah, which started broadcasting in 1956 – the theatre business would never be the same!
 The public rapidly abandoned movie theatres for the relative comfort of small screen entertainment in the privacy of their own homes and the economic impact on theatre owners was catastrophic.
 Vienna was no exception as “Bank Night” and Tuesday night movies came to an end in the mid 1950s.
 Six day a week operation continued until 1958 when Wednesday and Thursday shows were discontinued.
 Not to be left behind in this fundamental change in American entertainment priorities, Harry Settlemoir opened Vienna TV Sales & Service in 1955.

 Vienna’s Grand Theatre now operated only on Friday-Saturday-Sunday-Monday and admission prices were soon raised.
 For many years, tickets had cost 35 cents for adults and 12 cents for children; however, the new prices reflected a 50 cent admission for adults and a 15 cent admission charge for children.
 While those price increases seem small to us today, they were significant at the time.
 The concession was still a bargain, as Cokes sold for 5 cents and 10 cents; popcorn (supplied by Blevins Popcorn in Ridgeway, Illinois) was still 5 cents for a small bag and 10 cents for the large box.
 Coconut oil, dispensed from 6 gallon pails, was used as a seasoning for the popcorn.
 The unique smell of this delicious popcorn was heavy in the air around the entrance to the theatre!
 Candy bars were also available in the concession for 5 and 10 cents.
 Attendance continued to decline significantly and was relatively sparse during the final years of the Grand, with Saturday and Sunday matinees providing an entertainment outlet for Vienna children and Friday/Saturday night shows still popular on “date nights.”
 Of course, the theatre provided employment for a small number of young folks in Vienna, and I started running the projectors there in 1961, at the age of 12!
+This day in age it’s probably something more like having to connect mac to projector and the sound system, a lot easier I feel!

 Some of us can vividly remember the large billboard style advertisements that were pasted to the side of the building on its West side and on the rear façade.
 These were known as “24 sheet” posters because, at one time, 24 individual sheets of paper were pieced together to form a large billboard ad.
 These billboard areas on the exterior of the Grand were lighted and were fitted with large wooden frames.
 The last time a 24 sheet poster was pasted up to advertise a movie at the Grand was for the showing of Cat on a Hot Tin Roof (with Paul Newman and Elizabeth Taylor) in 1958.
 The billboard area on the rear of the building hosted 24 sheet posters for the Johnson County Fair throughout the 1950s.
 Along with declining attendance, maintenance began to suffer at the theatre, also.
 Paint was peeling on the exterior marquee and the once vivid and colorful neon lights were not repaired as they began to fail.
 The seats (original from the 1937 construction date) started to take on a shabby look and the lack of air conditioning in the building could be uncomfortable in the summer months.